HuggingR$^{4}$: A Progressive Reasoning Framework for Discovering Optimal Model Companions: Introduction

 \section{Introduction}

-The Model Context Protocol (MCP) \cite{c:23} has catalyzed the evolution of large language models (LLMs), making the integration of diverse external interfaces a key paradigm in AI agent development, with remarkable results across various fields \cite{zhang2025multi, contreras2025multiclass, kadiyala2024implementation}.
-These external interfaces can fall into two categories: functional APIs \cite{li2023api, mastouri2025making, liu2025rescueadi}, and system-level interfaces \cite{ehtesham2025survey, ahmadi2025mcp, wu2025autono}.
-By leveraging these tools, LLMs break through the boundaries of pure text-based reasoning, enabling them to process visual inputs, access real-time data, and undertake complex tasks.
-With the rapid growth of the tool ecosystem spanning vision, language, and cross-modal capabilities selecting the most appropriate tool from a vast pool based on user queries has become a critical step in building AI agents.
+The Model Context Protocol (MCP) has catalyzed the evolution of large language models by making the integration of diverse external interfaces a key paradigm in AI agent development, with remarkable results across various fields \cite{zhang2025multi, contreras2025multiclass, kadiyala2024implementation}.
+These external interfaces can fall into two categories: functional APIs \cite{li2023api, mastouri2025making, liu2025rescueadi}, and system-level interfaces \cite{ehtesham2025survey, ahmadi2025mcp}.
+By leveraging these interfaces, LLMs extend beyond pure text-based reasoning, enabling them to process visual inputs, access real-time data, and perform complex tasks.
+As the interface ecosystem rapidly expands across vision and cross-modal domains, selecting the most appropriate interfaces from vast repositories based on user queries has become a critical challenge in building effective AI agents.

-While significant breakthroughs have been made in API tool calls \cite{gan2025rag, lumer2025scalemcp}, current research has largely neglected exploring the invocation of community-driven AI models further.
-To date, the HuggingFace community has amassed over 1.7 million models, 1,200 datasets, and supports 4,700 languages, thereby vastly expanding the available toolset for AI agents.
+Among these interfaces, community-driven AI models represent a rich yet underexplored resource.
+While existing work has primarily focused on invoking a fixed set of curated APIs \cite{gan2025rag, lumer2025scalemcp}, the selection of appropriate models from large, evolving community repositories remains largely unexplored.
+To date, the HuggingFace community has amassed over 2.5 million models, 776k datasets, and supports 4,700 languages, expanding the available tool set for AI agents.
 We believe that each model excels in its specialized domain, and models fine-tuned on domain-specific data are more adept at meeting users' particular needs.
 For instance, BioBERT \cite{lee2020biobert} is better suited for medical text analysis than BERT \cite{koroteev2021bert}.
-However, due to the rapid expansion of the community model ecosystem and metadata gaps, retrieval system performance is significantly impacted, forcing researchers to allocate 78\% of optimization costs to data cleaning rather than algorithmic innovation \cite{taraghi2024deep}.
-Therefore, developing model selection algorithms that balance both efficiency and accuracy has become a pivotal bottleneck in unlocking the full potential of community models.
+However, due to the rapid expansion of the community model ecosystem and metadata gaps, retrieval system performance is impacted.
+Therefore, developing model selection algorithms that balance both efficiency and accuracy has become a critical bottleneck in unlocking the full potential of community models.